OmenMon/omenmon.github.io/build.md

 ### 0.55 (2023-11-07)

+  * Build process updates to allow setting version number dynamically in preparation for _GitHub_ build workflow
+  * Minor code changes and comment improvements pending the public release of the source code
-  * Publish the source code
+  * Publish the source code; additionally, publish [a separate repository](https://github.com/OmenMon/Resources) with non-GPL3 components
-  * Rearrange documentation: include the license, improve build instructions to cover setting assembly version via a build property
+  * Reorganize the documentation: include the license, improve build instructions to cover setting assembly version via a build property
   * Add `BiosErrorReporting` configuration setting to optionally ignore BIOS errors instead of throwing an exception (for use with not fully-compatible models)
   * First build to be completed using the _GitHub_ workflow